secureCodeBox/documentation/docs/architecture/index.md

 ### Structure

 As mentioned above we use [arc42][arc42] as template for this documentation.
 This means that the whole architecture documentation is structured into 12 chapters as described in the [arc42 overview][arc42-overview].
 The basic concept of arc42 is to provide a standardized structure to "put your knowledge" into.
 This does not necessarily mean that you must write something into each chapter.
 The basic idea is to fill the chapters as needed: If you have something important to say about the architecture, then fill the free space given by the template.
 Thus we have some empty parts.
-They will disappear over team.
+They will disappear over time.

 :::info
 We do not have the aspiration to have a complete and comprehensive architecture documentation.
 This documentation is meant to be a living document evolving over time.
-There is no restriction who can contribute to the architecture documentation: Everybody who notice wrong, outdated or missing information is invited to open pull requests.
+There is no restriction who can contribute to the architecture documentation: Everybody who notices wrong, outdated or missing information is invited to open pull requests.
 :::

 :::caution